vinitshahdeo/50DaysOfJavaScript/README.md

 npm start
 ```

-This is created using [create-react-app](create-react-app) and can be run locally in the development using the above commands.
+This is created using [create-react-app](create-react-app) and can be run locally in the development mode using the above commands.
 Open http://localhost:3000 to view it in your browser.

 ## Contributors